Frank Bell, C.S.B., of New York City

 Christian Science wields no magic wand for the attainment of anyone's willful wants.
 It works through prayer for the achievement of ends worthy of prayer, such as health, purity, plenty, and peace.

 The Master's method is not altogether unfamiliar to human beings.
 The mathematician attains results through adjusting thought and action to the rules of mathematics.
-"Who would stand before the blackboard, and pray the principle of mathematics to solve the problem?" asks Mrs. Eddy on page 3 of Science and Health; and she adds, "The rule is already established, and it is our task to work out the solution."
+"Who would stand before a blackboard, and pray the principle of mathematics to solve the problem?" asks Mrs. Eddy on page 3 of Science and Health; and she adds, "The rule is already established, and it is our task to work out the solution."

 Likewise in music, art, law, agriculture, mechanics, there is no real achievement contrary to basic rightness.
 In teaching his students how to pray, Jesus indicated that they should restrain mere human wishing, should cultivate instead true desires, that God's will be done in earth as in heaven.
 Explaining the unerring effectiveness of his prayers, he said he kept himself at-one with divine Spirit, so that it was literally the Father doing the works in and through the son.